Prizes awarded by the European Mathematical Society

 The Prize is to be awarded to a scientist, or a group of at most three scientists, under the age of 38 at the time of nomination for using sophisticated methods to give an outstanding solution, which meets with the complete satisfaction of industry, to a concrete and difficult industrial problem.

-Otto Neugebauer prize
+Otto Neugebauer Prize

 The Prize (established in 2012) is to be awarded for highly original and influential work in the field of history of mathematics that enhances our understanding of either the development of mathematics or a particular mathematical subject in any period and in any geographical region.
 The prize may be shared by two or more researchers if the work justifying it is the fruit of collaboration between them.
 For the purposes of the prize, history of mathematics is to be understood in a very broad sense.
 It reaches from the study of mathematics in ancient civilizations to the development of modern branches of mathematical research, and it embraces mathematics wherever it has been studied in the world.
 In terms of the Mathematics Subject Classification it covers the whole spectrum of item 01Axx (History of mathematics and mathematicians).
 Similarly, there are no geographical restrictions on the origin or place of work of the prize recipient.
 All methodological approaches to the subject are acceptable.